 Dognapping isn’t something any owner wants to think about, but it’s important to be aware and prepared.
 Statistics put the number of dogs stolen each year at around 2 million.
 In just a matter of seconds, you can become the victim of a criminal who sees your dog as a quick and easy way to make a buck.

 Dog flipping occurs when someone takes dogs away from their owners’ homes or offices, claims to be a lost dog’s owner, or gets a dog from a shelter with the intention of reselling the pup for a quick profit.
 It’s a terrible experience for a dog that’s been separated from his home and the owners who are heartbroken over the loss of their beloved pet.

 According to Tom Sharp, president and CEO of AKC Reunite, thefts often involve high-value dogs, for example Bulldogs and French Bulldogs, and smaller breeds such as Chihuahuas and Yorkshire Terriers.
 “These types of dogs are easy to grab and run with,” he says.

 Stealing a dog is easier than most people realize.
 A variety of scenarios that seem harmless may, in fact, be putting your canine companion at risk.

-If you’re one of those people who like to take her dog along on errands, consider leaving him at home if he can’t be by your side the entire time.
+If you’re the type of person who likes to take your dog along on errands, consider leaving pets at home if they can’t be by your side the entire time.
 You should never leave your dog alone in the car.
 A couple of minutes can make all the difference, and a determined thief will have no problem smashing your windows to get to your pup.